devmanjun/ButterKnifeSample/README.md

 #  ButterKnifeSample
-A sample butter knife project
+ ->A sample butter knife project
-View injected for TextView and Button
+ ->View injected for TextView and Button